MGN3/CRUD-2d-Array/README.md

 # CRUD-2d-Array
-A two dimensional array of Strings and functionalities to create, read, update and delete data.
+Functions that create, read, update and delete data inside a two dimensional array of Strings.